Fanning Software Consulting

 Using ImageMagick to Produce IDL Output

 A better idea is to take advantage of IDL's ability to produce PostScript output, with stylish true-type fonts, smooth lines, etc. This is where ImageMagick comes in.
 With ImageMagick, you can convert IDL PostScript output into all kinds of image output using its convert command.
-The PostScript set-up commands I use (PS_Start and PS_End) are designed to work with ImageMagick directly (if it is installed properly on your machine) to produce both PostScript files, and the corresponding JPEG, PNG, or TIFF files.
+The PostScript set-up commands I use (cgPS_Open and cgPS_Close) are designed to work with ImageMagick directly (if it is installed properly on your machine) to produce both PostScript files, and the corresponding JPEG, PNG, or TIFF files.
 Here is how I would go about producing the same PNG output as above, but this time using ImageMagick to do the conversion from PostScript for me.
-Note that PS_Start will set up your PostScript device in such a way that the "window" on the PostScript page will have the same aspect ratio as the currently open window on your display device.
+Note that cgPS_Open will set up your PostScript device in such a way that the "window" on the PostScript page will have the same aspect ratio as the currently open window on your display device.

 IDL> Graphic_Display

-IDL> PS_End, /PNG
+IDL> cgPS_Close, /PNG

 The resulting test_2.png output file can be seen in the figure below.
 I think you will agree that this result looks considerably more professional.